openstack/openstack-ansible/doc/source/reference/aboutosa.rst

 When **not** to choose OpenStack-Ansible?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-* If your company is already invested with other configuration management
+* If your company is already invested in other configuration management
-  systems, Puppet or Chef, and does not want to use Ansible we recommend
+  system (Puppet) and does not want to use Ansible we recommend
-  re-using your knowledge and experimenting with a different
+  building on your existing knowledge and experimenting with a different
   OpenStack deployment project.
 * You want to deploy OpenStack with 100% application containers.
   We currently support LXC containers, if you want to go 100% Docker,